Eren64bit/TensR/README.md

 # Tensr

-Tensr is a modern, extensible C++ tensor library designed for numerical computing and machine learning.
-This new version introduces **lazy evaluation** and **tensor views** (`TensrLens`), enabling efficient memory usage and high-performance operations on large, multi-dimensional arrays.
+Tensr is a modern, extensible C++ tensor library for numerical computing and machine learning.
+This version supports **lazy evaluation**, **tensor views** (`TensrLens`), and robust broadcasting, enabling efficient memory usage and high-performance operations on large, multi-dimensional arrays.

 ## Key Features